korniko98/pivot-atlas/docs/artifacts/sample.md

 ####:octicons-arrow-right-24: Clients it can be found on

-Samples may be retrieved from infected clients by performing forensics, or through security product telemetry.
+Samples of malware may be retrieved from infected clients by performing forensics, or through security product telemetry.

+Conversely, samples of attacker-side toolkits can be found on threat actor machines (e.g., their laptops) and remote jump boxes they operate for connecting to servers or infected devices.

 ---